Skip to content

 Options that may be discussed include:

-• Chest physiotherapy to keep your child comfortable and help clear secretions from their chest.
+• Chest physiotherapy.
+This is to keep your child comfortable and help clear secretions from their chest.
 How often children need this varies.
-You will be advised how often is best for your child and you may be trained and supported to do chest physiotherapy yourself.
+You will be advised how often is best for your child.
+You may be trained and supported to do chest physiotherapy yourself.

-If your child needs any equipment, you will be given training and support to use it.
+If your child is assessed as needing any of the following equipment, you will be given training and support to use it.

-• Cough assist is the name often given to a mechanical insufflator – exsufflator machine.
-This helps to clear secretions from your child’s lungs.
-Your medical team will discuss if it would be helpful for your child.
-It may be possible for older children to be shown how to manage to use this themselves.
+• Cough assist.
+This is the name often given to a mechanical insufflator – exsufflator machine.
+It helps to clear secretions from your child’s lungs and create a more effective cough.
+Your respiratory specialist will assess if it would be helpful for your child.
+They often advise that cough assist is used routinely.
+This means your child is used to it and it is more effective if they become unwell.

-• A suction machine to help remove your child’s excess secretions.
-If this is needed, your physio or another member of the team would talk to you about why and when you should use it.
+• A suction machine.
+This is used to help remove your child’s excess secretions and / or saliva.
+Your physiotherapist or another member of your medical team will talk to you about when and how to do this.

-• Non-invasive ventilation (NIV), a machine with a mask to provide gentle pressure to enhance breathing and expand the chest with each breath.
+• Non-invasive ventilation (NIV).
+This uses a machine with a mask to provide gentle pressure to enhance breathing and expand the chest with each breath.
 This can help your child get rid of carbon dioxide and take in more oxygen, making breathing easier.
 The mask is individually fitted for your child by a respiratory specialist.
-When your child’s breathing triggers the ventilator, it delivers a supported breath in.
+When your child’s breath triggers the ventilator, it delivers a supported breath in.
 As they start to breathe out, the machine cycles into exhalation, allowing them to breathe out normally.
-There are a number of different products available; BiPAP is one example.
+There are a number of different products available.
+BiPAP is one example.

 Every child is different and the timing to start NIV is based on individual assessment.
-Your child’s respiratory specialist will talk with you about if and when your child would benefit from starting to use NIV.
+Your child’s respiratory specialist will talk with you about if, when and why your child may benefit from starting to use NIV.

 • Antibiotics may need to be prescribed quickly for your child if they are at risk of, or to treat, a chest infection.
 Your child’s team may talk to you about whether or not they recommend antibiotics are taken regularly as a way of trying to prevent chest infections (prophylactic use).